 - Middle School Special Education Teacher

-Middle school special education teachers teach students who are in middle school and who are physically or intellectually handicapped.
-Since students are between elementary and high school, these teachers focus on the most appropriate tools and tactics to prepare students to advance from one grade level to another.
+Middle school special education teachers teach learners who are in middle school and who are physically or intellectually handicapped.
+Since their students are between elementary and high school, these teachers focus on the most appropriate tools and tactics to prepare students to advance from one grade level to another.

 - Social Worker

 Social workers in the special education field manage the wellbeing, development, and care of special needs people and clients.
 They work in a variety of settings, including rehabilitation centers, homes, schools, and hospitals.